kubrickfr/avsc-wiki/API.md

 ### `parse(schema, [opts])`

 + `schema` {Object|String} A JavaScript object representing an Avro schema (e.g. `{type: 'array', items: 'int'}`).
-As a convenience, you can also pass in a string, which will be interpreted as a path to a file containing a JSON-serialized Avro schema.
+As a convenience, when passing in a string which contains a slash, it will be interpreted as a path to a file containing a JSON-serialized Avro schema (so `parse('./Schema.avsc')` will load the schema from the file `Schema.avsc` in the current working directory).
 + `opts` {Object} Parsing options.
 The following keys are currently supported:
   + `namespace` {String} Optional parent namespace.
   + `registry` {Object} Optional registry of predefined type names.